modelbricks/modelbricks.github.io/pages/modelbricks_AKAP7.md

 ### Description
-<div class="img" style="font-size:90%; text-align:justified;"><br />
   This model is comprised of two modules 1) the production of cAMP and the activation of PKA and 2) The binding and phosphorilation of  PLB by AKAP7.
 The VCell model <a href="/modelbricks/AKAP7_PLB_Binding_2PKA_links.vcml"> AKAP7_PLB_Binding_2PKA_links.vcml </a> provides an executable counterpart for this multiplex brick.

 <table>
  <tr>